History of Mexico: President Felipe Calderón Hinojosa (2006–2012)

-Drug war (2006-present)
+Drug war (2006–present)

-Under President Calderón (2006-2012), the government began waging a war on regional drug mafias.
-So far, this conflict has resulted in the deaths of tens of thousands of Mexicans and the drug mafias continue to gain power.
+Under President Calderón (2006–2012), the government began waging a war on regional drug mafias.
+This conflict has resulted in the deaths of tens of thousands of Mexicans and the drug mafias continue to gain power.
 Mexico has been a major transit and drug-producing nation: an estimated 90% of the cocaine smuggled into the United States every year passes through Mexico.

-Fueled by the increasing demand for drugs in the United States, the country has become a major supplier of heroin, producer, and distributor of MDMA, and the largest foreign supplier of cannabis and methamphetamine to the U.S. market.
-Major drug syndicates control the majority of drug trafficking in the country, and Mexico is a significant money-laundering center.
+Fueled by the increasing demand for drugs in the United States, Mexico has become a major supplier of heroin, producer, and distributor of MDMA, and the largest foreign supplier of cannabis and methamphetamine to the U.S. market.
+Major drug syndicates control the majority of drug trafficking in Mexico, and Mexico is a significant money-laundering center.

 After the Federal Assault Weapons Ban expired in the U.S. on September 13, 2004, Mexican drug cartels have begun acquiring assault weapons in the United States.
-The result is that drug cartels have now both more gun power, and more manpower due to the high unemployment in Mexico.
+The result is that drug cartels have now both more gun power, and more workforce due to the high unemployment in Mexico.

 After taking office in 2018, President Andrés Manuel López Obrador pursued an alternative approach to dealing with drug mafias, calling for a policy of "hugs, not gunshots" (Abrazos, no balazos).
 This policy has been ineffective, and the death toll has not decreased.
 In October 2019, AMLO's government released drug lord Ovidio Guzmán López during the Battle of Culiacán as part of ceasefire negotiations.

-Former Secretary of Defense Salvador Cienfuegos was arrested by U.S. officials on 15 October 2020 at Los Angeles International Airport on drug and money-laundering charges.
-He was found to have used the alias "El Padrino" ("The Godfather") while working with the H-2 Cartel.
-The Mexican government warned of reviewing security agreements with the United States over not being given advance notice of the arrest.

-On 18 November 2020, American authorities agreed to drop charges against Cienfuegos.
-They also agreed to send him back to Mexico, where he is under investigation.
-Some American media outlets reported that the charges had been dropped under pressure from the Mexican federal government, which had threatened to expel DEA agents from the country.
-The President of Mexico Andrés Manuel López Obrador, however, has denied the acussation.
+Former Secretary of Defense Salvador Cienfuegos was arrested in the U.S. for cartel ties in 2020 but sent back to Mexico after charges were dropped amid disputed diplomatic pressure.